victor5114/mention-feed/readme.md

 3. Make sure app is displayed nominally.

 #### Testing
-No tests were added has although test suite is ready for both e2e and unit/components testing.
+No tests were added although test suite is ready for both e2e and unit/components testing.
 It's part of main improvement.
 (See the final section below)
 Test suite tools :
 [JSDOM](https://github.com/tmpvar/jsdom) / [Mocha](https://mochajs.org/) / [Chai](http://chaijs.com/)
 JSDOM is a Javascript implementation of the DOM and has pretty much all HTML feature we need